Blog

 Invoices and Receipts: To get paid, contractors and suppliers must submit an invoice for the work performed during the draw period.
 People who provide an invoice include plumbers, electricians, drywall installers, roofers, and architects.
 These invoices vary in their level of detail and must be reviewed carefully to make sure they match the project scope and to avoid the risk of overcharges or mistakes.
 One of the biggest draw package frustrations comes from catching duplicate invoices.

 Lien Waivers and Releases: Conditional lien waivers and releases are submitted along with invoices.
 Once contractors are paid for their work, they negate the conditional lien by submitting an unconditional lien.
-Liens serve as one of the top risks associated with construction lending and the lien-free completion of the project is the goal for construction lenders.
+Liens serve as one of the top risks associated with construction lending, and the lien-free completion of the project is the goal for construction capital partners.

 Budget: In construction, a budget is sometimes referred to as a schedule of values or scope of work.
 It’s typically a spreadsheet showing the progress of each element of the project.
 When managing a budget in a spreadsheet, each line item within the budget must be updated with each new draw request.
-Many accountants and construction loan administrators are switching from spreadsheets to software that automates budget review, identifies errors, and provides recommendations to address any issues.
+Many accountants and construction loan administrators prefer software that automates budget review, identifies errors, and provides recommendations to address any issues.

 Change Orders: When changes happen during a construction project, the project owner submits a change order.
 A change order document provides a description of the adjustments made, any additional time allowance required, and the associated costs.
 It serves as an addendum to the original project contract.
 Common reasons for construction change orders include errors or omissions in the project scope, design changes, or material substitutions.